EXPLAINER: Questioning blurs meaning of ‘lawful but awful’

 Chuck Wexler, executive director of the Police Executive Research Forum, said he can’t take credit for coining the idea and heard it used by other experts.

-But the Washington, D.C.-based think tank on policing used the term in a widely-read 2016 report recommending more training and de-escalation strategies to prevent officers from having to use force, popularizing the term.
+But the Washington, D.C.-based think tank on policing used the term in a widely-read 2016 report recommending training and de-escalation strategies to prevent officers from having to use force, popularizing the term.

 Wexler said the phrasing refers to shootings that meet the conditions laid out in a 1989 Supreme Court decision, allowing police to use force they see as reasonable.
 So, a shooting can be deemed legal and still be objectively awful for everyone involved.